 NORTH SIDE MILWAUKEE HEALTH CENTERS FAMILY MEDICINE RESIDENCY PROGRAM

 The mission of the North Side Milwaukee Health Centers Family Medicine Residency Program is to train family physicians with the expertise and skills to provide individualized, evidence-based, culturally competent care to patients and families.
-This new program (full ACGME accreditation obtained in October 2022, (ACGME ID -1205600003, NRMP ID – 1784120C7) has been created through a partnership of Milwaukee’s North Side community health centers led by Milwaukee Health Services, Inc., the Medical College of Wisconsin’s Department of Family & Community Medicine, and Froedtert Hospital.
-(To apply, look for “Medical College of Wisconsin Affiliated Hospitals/Milwaukee Health Services Inc.” as the ERAS-generated name.)
-The program will address the growing need for compassionate and skilled family physicians who can provide outstanding care to underserved communities, directly addressing existing health inequities.
+This program (ACGME accreditation obtained in October 2022, ACGME ID -1205600003, NRMP ID – 1784120C7) has been created through a partnership of Milwaukee’s North Side community health centers, the Medical College of Wisconsin’s Department of Family & Community Medicine, and Froedtert Hospital.
+(To apply, look for “Medical College of Wisconsin Affiliated Hospitals” as the ERAS-generated name.)
+The program will address the growing need for compassionate and skilled family physicians who can provide outstanding care to various communities in need.

 PROGRAM BACKGROUND

 Training will be focused in an urban, diverse, multicultural health, economic, and educationally disenfranchised (HEED) community setting with inpatient training in an academic medical center, providing a rich educational experience.
-This program will promote physicians to become health advocates within their own community as well as the medical community at large, incorporating a deep understanding of social determinants of health and a commitment to actively reducing health inequities.
+This program will promote physicians to become health advocates within their own community as well as the medical community at large, incorporating a deep understanding of social determinants of health and a commitment to actively improving health outcomes for all.
 Through competency-based education and interaction with innovative healthcare systems and leaders, the residency program will equip graduates with the foundation needed to practice successfully in the most challenging of clinical settings and align with the needs of the community.
-The program also seeks to help build a pathway for underrepresented in medicine (URM) students for primary care practice while increasing healthcare access for people living on the North Side of Milwaukee.
+The program seeks to increase healthcare access for people living on the North Side of Milwaukee.
 The Medical College of Wisconsin’s Department of Family and Community Medicine has a fifty-year history of training family physicians to provide broad spectrum community-focused care, teamed with Milwaukee’s community health centers providing an ideal community-based residency setting.

 PROGRAM DIRECTOR’S WELCOME